sangwonLEE91/latent-space-based-method-portal-frame/README.md

 # latent-space-based-method-portal-frame

 ## Project Overview
-This repository implements a Bayesian model-updating pipeline for a 2-D portal-frame structure by directly applying the latent-space likelihood estimation approach of Lee et al. (2024).
+This repository implements a Bayesian model-updating pipeline for a 2-D portal-frame structure, adopting the geometry from Yaoyama et al. (2024) and directly applying the latent-space likelihood estimation approach of Lee et al. (2024).
-OpenSeesPy generates frequency-response data under El Centro ground motion, a Variational Autoencoder (VAE) evaluates the likelihood of candidate parameters in a compact latent space as described in the paper, and Transitional Markov Chain Monte Carlo (TMCMC) produces posterior samples of the structural parameters.
+OpenSeesPy generates frequency-response data under El Centro ground motion, a Variational Autoencoder (VAE) evaluates the likelihood of candidate parameters in a compact latent space as described by Lee et al., and Transitional Markov Chain Monte Carlo (TMCMC) produces posterior samples of the structural parameters.

 ## Key Components
 | File / Folder            | Purpose                                                                                        |